dibaroy24/c03-ensuring-quality-releases/README.md

 * /project-screenshots: Folder containing the screenshots of the results
 * /infra-provision-pipeline: Folder containing the azure-pipelines.yml file that was used to build the infrastructure
 * selenium_log.txt: The text file (residing under selenium folder) containing the Selenium logs which can be used to configure custom logging in Azure Monitor
+* /jmeter/stress_test_html_report: Folder containing the HTML report for the JMeter Stress Test
+* /jmeter/endurance_test_html_report: Folder containing the HTML report for the JMeter Endurance Test
 ```

 ### Other Helpful Resources